 Christianity and Vaisnavism

-Jul 01, CANADA (SUN) A three-part comparison of Vaisnava and Christian devotional principles.
+Feb 03, 2014 CANADA (SUN) A comparison of Vaisnava and Christian devotional principles - Part One.

 Because Christianity and Vaisnavism are both personalist philosophies, they are quite similar in nature.
 The Vedas teach that the son is non-different from the father and similarly, Christian theology teaches that Christ, the son of God, is also God.
 While Christ says "I am the son of God", He never says, "I am God."
 This is in agreement with the acintya-bhedabheda-tattva philosophy given by Lord Caitanya, that the Lord, due to his inconceivable potencies, is simultaneously one and different.
 Christianity is a form of Vaisnavism because God is recognized, and Christians practice bhakti-yoga when they worship Jesus Christ because they are accepting him as the son of God and are therefore accepting God.
 Christ preached that the topmost relationship is a direct, personal loving relationship with the Lord.